 Pus drainage when you go to the bathroom

 Blood in almost all stools, or blood clots

 Also get help if you feel like you're going to faint, are repeatedly vomiting, or are very dehydrated.

 Go Easy on Alcohol

-Alcohol and ulcerative colitis flares can be linked.
-Although you don’t have to avoid alcohol completely because of ulcerative colitis, you may want to skip it when you're flaring.
+Alcohol and your ulcerative colitis flares could be linked.
+Although you don’t have to stop drinking completely because of UC, you may want to skip it when you're flaring.
 It can aggravate inflammation and ulcers.
 In general, limit beer, wine, and liquor to avoid triggering alcohol-related flares.
-Opt for decaf tea instead.
+Drink decaf tea instead.

 Try Low-Intensity Exercise

-If you're feeling up to it, low-intensity exercise may help reduce stress, prevent diarrhea, and aid digestion.
-Even three, 30-minute walks a week can help.
-Exercise can also increase bone strength.
-This is important because inflammatory bowel diseases like ulcerative colitis can increase the risk of osteoporosis.
+If you're feeling up to it, low-intensity exercise may help ease stress, prevent diarrhea, and aid digestion.
+Try three 30-minute walks a week.
+Exercise can also help with bone strength.
+That's important because inflammatory bowel diseases including ulcerative colitis can raise your risk of osteoporosis.